wpilibsuite/frc-docs/source/docs/software/dashboards/glass/field2d-widget.rst

 Modifying Pose Style
 --------------------

-Poses can be customized in a plethoria of ways by right clicking on the Field2d menu bar.
+Poses can be customized in a plethora of ways by right clicking on the Field2d menu bar.
 Examples of customization are: line width, line weight, style, arrow width, arrow weight, color, etc.

 .. image:: images/line-options.png
    :alt: Showcases the right click menu of field2d customization options